diegovdc/coral-upload-tasks/README.md

 ## To do
-Add Tests (at the moment this file is tested by the FileUploads.spec.js sample test in Coral Framework)
+Add Tests (at the moment this file is tested by the FileUploads.spec.js sample test in Coral Framework) Remove calls to Date() to make the Tasks completely pure?